kirillzyusko/react-native-bundle-splitter/docs/docs-fundamentals-basic-usage.md

 That's all!
 You can reload your application to see the results and guarantee this changes will not break anything.

 > *Note:* Please, be sure, that you have such `index.ts` file.
 This library works only in case if you don't have any `import` statements which refers to your file.
+In other words: be sure that you do NOT import this file (`View`) from anywhere in your code.

 To assure, that you are doing everything in correct way this library provides a way for checking the performance.